Purohit1999/inventory_management/README.md

    - `category_id` in **Products** references `id` in **Categories**.
    - `user_id` in **Orders** references `id` in **Users**.
    - `order_id` and `product_id` in **Order_Items** reference `id` in **Orders** and **Products**, respectively.

+This structure provides a normalized relational database that ensures data consistency and efficient inventory tracking.
+The relationships defined in the ERD facilitate effective data management and retrieval, making it easier to maintain the integrity of the database while supporting various operations related to e-commerce.

 This structure provides a **normalized relational database** that ensures **data consistency** and **efficient inventory tracking**.